lsh-cloud/lewis_hart_portfolio/README.md

 Below are some examples of my work:

-- ### Python Electron Spectroscopy Analysis by King Group St Andrews - peaks Contributed to the development of open-source software the python package for analysis of angle-resolved photoemission and related spectroscopies.
+- ### Python Electron Spectroscopy Analysis by King Group St Andrews - peaks Contributed to the development of open-source software that is a python package for analysis of angle-resolved photoemission and related spectroscopies.
   https://github.com/phrgab/peaks

 - ### Raman Spectroscopy Classification